HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 ### Pricing

 Price is the biggest advantage of static websites that I totally agree with this view.
-As JAmstack was proposed by Netlify, we can deploy our static website on Netlify, free and fast.
+We can deploy our static website on Netlify, free and fast.
 Of course, you can choose to host it on other platforms, such as Vercel, which is also simple to use.
-The simplest possibility is to deploy directly on Github Pages, while the speed may not be ideal.
+The simplest possibility is to deploy websites directly on Github Pages, while the speed may not be ideal.

 In any case, the basic needs for using these platforms are free, and the free package can already meet the needs of most people.
-If you want a meaningful or easy-to-remember domain name, then you can go to domain name service provider to buy a domain name and bind it to your JAMstack adderss.
+If you want a meaningful or easy-to-remember domain name, then you can go to domain name service providers to buy a domain name and bind it to your JAMstack adderss.
 It depends on you.

 ### Stability

-Someone worry that the development of static websites is so cheap and fast.
 Well, is it not enough stability?
-In fact, the stability is great.
-Because we deploy websites in the stable services, including Netlify, Vercel, etc. They are good enough for the performance of static websites.
+In fact, as we deploy websites in the stable services, including Netlify, Vercel, etc., the stability is great!
+They are good enough for the performance of static websites.
 Additionally, there are better, big-name serverless service providers, such as AWS, Google, etc. for developers to choose!

 ### Shortcoming